 A trophy and lots of attaboys (or girls) and bragging rights.
 There is no prize money associated with winning the America’s Challenge.

 There have been five female America’s Challenge winners: Barbara Fricke, Cheri White, Janet Folkes, Tami Stevenson (Bradley) and Carol Rymer Davis.

-Four international teams have won: Janet Folkes from Great Britain, flying with American co-pilot Bill Arras in 2005, David Hempleman-Adams of Great Britain and Jon Mason of Australia in 2011, Anulfo Gonzalez and Angel Aguirre of Spain in 2014 and Nicolas Tieche and Laurent Sciboz of Switzerland in 2017 and Andy Cayton from the US flying with Krzysztof Zapart from Poland in 2019.
+Five international teams have won: Janet Folkes from Great Britain, flying with American co-pilot Bill Arras in 2005, David Hempleman-Adams of Great Britain and Jon Mason of Australia in 2011, Anulfo Gonzalez and Angel Aguirre of Spain in 2014, Nicolas Tieche and Laurent Sciboz of Switzerland in 2017 and Andy Cayton from the US flying with Krzysztof Zapart from Poland in 2019.

 Gas balloons use a lighter-than-air gas, such as hydrogen or helium, to provide lift.
 The most commonly-used gas now is hydrogen, the lightest of the gases.
 Helium, which until recently was the gas of choice in the United States due to its stability, has become prohibitively expensive and scarce.